COAL

 a.
 Humic coal: Humic coal, also known as huminite, is a type of coal that is derived from the accumulation and transformation of terrestrial plant material.
 It is the most common type of coal found worldwide and gives a banded look.

-2. Clarain: Clarain is another lithotype of humic coal that predominantly contains vitrinite macerals.
-However, compared to vitrain, clarain has a lower reflectance and may show more variability in reflectance values.
-Clarain can exhibit a range of textures and reflectance levels, indicating variations in the degree of coalification.
+2. Clarain : Clarain is a lithotype of humic coal that predominantly contains vitrinite macerals.
+Clarain has a lower reflectance and may show more variability in reflectance values than the vitrain.
+It can exhibit various textures and levels of reflectance, indicating differences in the degree of coalification.

 b. sapropelic coal : Sapropelic coal, specifically non-banded sapropelic coal, refers to a type of coal that originates from the accumulation and transformation of organic-rich aquatic plant and animal matter in stagnant water.
-It is different from humic coal, which is derived from terrestrial plant material.
+It is different from humic coal that originates from the terrestrial plant material.

 1. Boghead coal